 On April 25 and beyond, we encourage you to support the student publications at your alma mater or in your community — whether it be through donations, advertising and more.
 Students are doing the important work that needs to be done while juggling classes, assignments and other jobs.
 They are underpaid and overworked — like most people are — but they don’t do the work for the money.
 They do it for the experience and the opportunities it will bring them.
 Without student newsrooms, none of this exists.

 Please support and save student newsrooms.
 Visit savestudentnewsrooms.com for more information about the movement.
+To donate to the Nevada Sagebrush, click here.

 The Editorial Board can be reached at firstname.lastname@example.org, and on Twitter @NevadaSagebrush.